Standard Work

 There are often multiple ways to accomplish a task.
 However, only one uses information, resources-materials, and machines in the most efficient manner possible.

 Look at the data that you have collected and note any variations.
 Do you see workers who do the same job but produce different results?
 Do some workers take longer than Takt?
 Can some tasks be combined?
-Are their safety or quality concerns?
+Are there safety or quality concerns?

 Step 3: The most efficient way to manage your operations

 You can use LEAN tools to optimize the flow of your work and improve your processes.
 You could use value stream mapping or poka-yoke to error-proof your processes.
-You want to find practical methods that are easy to use and useful for everyone.

 Step 4: Everything should be documented